 - “This book changed my life since her struggle with her teen daughter helped my husband and me change how we interacted with our live-in niece.
 After I finished the book, I also called my pastor to apologize for some things I had done.”

 - “Marjorie is so brutally honest, brave and reflective in her struggles; being a pastor, family illnesses that stretches her to the edges and back.
 Her writing style invites you in and lets you understand without pity how to survive life’s biggest challenges.
 I could not put the book down.”

-My memoir deals with the three-year period when I had no faith, yet I still needed to continue making my living as a parish pastor for a Lutheran congregation.
+My book deals with the three-year period when I had no faith, yet I still needed to continue making my living as a parish pastor for a Lutheran congregation.
 I preached, taught Bible classes, officiated at funerals, visited the sick and prayed with them, all without a sense that God was real.
 The anguish and hypocrisy I experienced were profound.